 Building a website for a blog or for business is not an easy thing to do especially if you want to do it by yourself.
 For some experienced website users, there a lot of solutions or applications that can be used to speed up the building of the websites.
 However, for newbies and inexperienced internet users, website building is a relatively new environment that needs to be learned and familiarized to come with the best website for the business.

 When you try to build a website, it is important to know the difference between a web hosting and website builder.
 The simplest way to explain and compare the two is to think about real estate.
 Every house needs a plot of land to sit on, whether that land is in your name or the bank’s name.
 You can use a developer who constructs a house from a series of templates with your customizations.
 You also can buy a piece of property and put whatever kind of custom structure you want there, as long as it meets a few basic codes.
-The same holds true for a website.
+The same holds true for a web design company.
 No matter how it’s built, a website needs to reside somewhere on the Internet.
 Without an address, there’s no place for it to go.

 Web hosting is a lot like buying your own property in that once you invest in a space on the Internet, your website can be just about anything you want it to be.
 You can build it yourself or hire someone else to do it, but whatever unique properties you want can be written in.